Chelsea486MHz/AlmaLinux-BP-028/README.md

 # AlmaLinux, ANSSI-BP-028

-Build a disk image that automatically deploys a minimal AlmaLinux 8.6 installation secured to ANSSI-BP-028-HIGH compliance.
+Build a disk image that automatically deploys a minimal AlmaLinux 8.7 installation secured to ANSSI-BP-028-HIGH compliance.
 Zero user interaction required from the moment you power on the device to the moment you can log in.
 Not a single click.

 The image also installs the packages specified in the `packages-to-add.txt` file located at the root of the repository.
 The packages are downloaded and packaged in a repository built within the image, so there's no need for any networking during the installation process.

-The script has been tested on **Alma Linux 8.6**

 Read the official ANSSI guides here: